Information about the responsible entity

-The data regarding your location will be anonymised after your forecast request.
-This anonymous data will be analysed to optimise our services as well as for marketing purposes.
+The data regarding your location will be anonymized after your forecast request.
+This anonymous data will be analyzed to optimize our services as well as for marketing purposes.
 This does not identify your device or you.
 However, we may process your location data together with your personal information if you have given the appropriate consent.

 Cookies are not used within Apps unless your browser is opened as part of the App.
 In this case, there may be cookies (details see below) on the device’s web browser.